philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 In other words, the reason I couldn't get the sticky footer example to work with `height:100vh` is because I was unknowingly telling my content area to shrink when there wasn't enough room.
 If I changed the content area's `flex` value to `1 0 0%` or `1 0 auto`, everything just worked fine.

 Setting an explicit height on elements in CSS is usually a bad idea because of overflow issues and unintentional scroll bars, but in this case we're overflowing the body, so getting a scroll bar to appear is exactly what we want.

-3 IE Problems:

-1) min-height issue (bug, no real workaround)
-2) Unless flex-basis with flex shorthand: `flex: 1 0 0` is broken
-3) The default flex value for IE appears to be `none` instead of `initial` so shinking doesn't happen.

 https://github.com/Modernizr/Modernizr/issues/1301#issuecomment-46339336